michaeljclegg/fileRead/app/doc/project_overview.md

 ## Purpose

-**Index Files AI** is a web application designed to allow users to interact with their local documents using Artificial Intelligence.
+**fileRead AI** is a web application designed to allow users to interact with their local documents using Artificial Intelligence.
 The primary goal is to enable users to "chat" with a collection of files, asking questions and receiving answers based solely on the content of those documents.
 This is particularly useful for quickly extracting information from large sets of text files or PDFs without manually searching through them.

 ## Usage Guide